Contemporary Approaches to Materials in Craft and Design

 4. 9.
 2025

-On 4 September 2025, Center Rog will host a series of two seminars under the title Contemporary Approaches to Materials in Craft and Design, presenting five local practices and research-based projects focused on natural materials and innovative uses of available resources.
-The program will highlight contemporary approaches that assign new roles to materials such as jute, mycelium, natural dyes, and organic waste within craft and design, while also emphasizing the importance of ecological regeneration and sustainable production methods.
+Two MADE IN Platform seminars under the shared title "Contemporary Approaches to Materials in Craft and Design" will present six local practices and research-based projects focused on natural materials and innovative uses of available resources.
+The presentations will highlight contemporary approaches that assign new roles to materials such as jute, mycelium, natural dyes and organic waste in craft and design, while also emphasising ecological regeneration and sustainable production methods.

 BIO: Assoc.
 Prof. Dr. Maks Merela, Vice Dean for the field of wood science at the Department of Wood Science, Biotechnical Faculty, University of Ljubljana, is the author of over 80 original scientific papers.
 His research connects wood science, cultural heritage, archaeology, and the natural sciences.